Xaniux/debrid1fichier/README.md

 # Setup<a id="orgheadline2"></a>
-Modify destination folder in code.
+Modify destination folder in code (actual folder by default).

 # Usage<a id="orgheadline2"></a>